telerik/reporting-docs/knowledge-base/how-to-change-the-culture-of-the-datepicker-in-html5-mvc-report-viewer.md

 ---
-title: Change the culture of Kendo DatePicker widget in the parameters area of the HTML5 MVC Report Viewer
+title: How to set another language of the Kendo date picker in HTML5 MVC Report Viewer
-description: This KB article gives a brief description of how to set another language of the Kendo date picker in HTML5 MVC Report Viewer.
+description: This KB article gives a brief description of how to set another language of the Kendo date picker in HTML5 MVC Report Viewer
 type: how-to
 page_title: How to change the culture of the datepicker in HTML5 Report Viewer
 slug: how-to-change-the-culture-of-the-datepicker-in-html5-report-viewer